-For building certification, the current certification criteria and technical regulations for building certification (i.e. this document; current version always available at www.passivehouse.com) apply and take precedence over the calculation methodology described in the PHPP User Manual and the PHPP software, which shall apply subordinately.
+For building certification, the current certification criteria and technical regulations for building certification (up-to-date on www.passivehouse.com) apply and take precedence over the calculation methodology described in the PHPP User Manual and the PHPP software, which shall apply subordinately.
 PHI reserves the right to adapt criteria and calculation procedures to reflect technical advances and developments.
 An informal application for the certificate can be made with the chosen Passive House Institute accredited Building Certifier.
-The required documents according to Section 3.2 must be submitted in full to the certifier.
-The certification documents must be checked at least once.
-Depending on the procedure, further checks may also be arranged.
+The required documents according to Section